-‘Doc McStuffins’/’Winnie The Pooh’ Crossover; ‘McStuffins’ Renewed For Season 5
+‘Doc McStuffins’-‘Winnie The Pooh’ Crossover: ‘McStuffins’ Renewed For Season 5

 — Disney Parks (@DisneyParks) February 12, 2017

 Disney’s Doc McStuffins and Nickelodeon’s Dora the Explorer are considered two of the most popular characters among preschoolers.
 The program has been honored with a Peabody Award and two NAACP Image Awards for being an excellent program that celebrates diversity.
-Michelle Obama is also a fan of the program, and the former First Lady was also featured in an episode in a guest role.
+Michelle Obama is also a fan of the program, and the former first lady was also featured in an episode in a guest role.
 According to Variety, Nancy Kanter, the Executive Vice-President of Disney Junior Worldwide, spoke about the positive impact that the show has had on children.

 “Doc McStuffins is an unmistakable example of our commitment to powerful storytelling that enriches and enlightens kids.
 I can think of no other children’s television show in recent history that has touched as many lives.”